MargotPC/Project_II/PARALLEL/README.md

 <a name="4-Speed"></a>
 ### SPEEDUP

 Once you have used the `make runAll` option of the `Makefile` you can obtain all the elapsed times by using `make SR`.
 This will generate `times.dat`, a file containing the number of processors and the elapsed time of every simulation.
-You may use this data to perform the speedip of the system.
+You may use this data to perform the speedup of the system.